haf/expecto/CONTRIBUTING.md

     * Visual Studio - [EditorConfig VS Extension][ec-vs]
     * VS Code - [EditorConfig VScode Extension][ec-vsc]

- 1. You will need .NET Core [v2.0 SDK][netcore-sdk] and also [v1.1 Runtime][netcore-rt] installed (current available versions are SDK v2.1.2 and Runtime v1.1.5).
+ 1. You will need .NET Core [v2.1 SDK][netcore-sdk] installed.
 The versions of Mono and .NET Core currently tested in CI can be found [here in .travis.yml][travis]

- 1. To build from the command line:
+ 1. You will also need [FAKE 5][fake] installed.
+To build run `fake build`.
-      * Windows:  `./build.cmd`
-      * Linux/OSX: `./build.sh`

  1. New features:
       * Make your test for your change